Trigger

 Note to the reader.
 This article is part of Trigger’s 2023 ‘Summer Read’ series.
 We invited writers, researchers, photographers and curators to share what is currently occupying their mind through one publication they have been (re)reading during summer.
 What matters to them is now being recast as a challenge for today.
 Highly personal entries to a diversity of publications (photobooks, studies, monography, essay, historical research) lead us – readers of these readers – to reorient our gaze on (the history of) images and photography.

-Sam De Buysere is an artist whose work alludes to the language of the cinematic studio and the spaces in between established genres and disciplines.
-This includes theory, practice and other fictional strategies.
-He recently obtained a master’s degree in visual arts at KASK & Conservatory, the school of arts, Ghent.
-He was awarded the ‘Mathilde E. Horlait-Dapsens Foundation’ prize for his work concerning the archive of Dogs in Cars are a Dying Breed.
+Sam De Buysere is an artist who lives and works in Belgium.
+He recently obtained a master’s degree in visual arts at KASK & Conservatory, the school of arts in Ghent.
+Where his work concerning the archive of Dogs in Cars are a Dying Breed was awarded the ‘Mathilde E. Horlait-Dapsens Foundation prize’ (2023), for which he presented a diverse but coherent presentation that includes text, installation, photographs and video work.

 • Summer Read '23